Check, Please! (webcomic): Reception

 Chloe Goodwin of The Rocky Mountain Collegian described the story of Check, Please! as "addictive" and praised Ukazu as an "extraordinary artist".
 Goodwin mainly applauded Ukazu for her worldbuilding, describing the setting of Check, Please! as "a vast detailed universe."
 Writing for The A.V.
 Club, Caitlin Rosberg described Check, Please! as a "passion project", praising "the clear care and love that goes into every page of content."
 Rosberg particularly enjoyed Ukazu's characterization, stating that each character has his own motivation and character quirks, even if they're all supposed to be "bros".

 In 2017, Check, Please! won a Reuben Award in the "Online Comic: Long Form" category.
 In 2019, it won the Harvey Award for Digital Book of the Year, and an Ignatz award for Outstanding comic.
-The Book 2 collection was nominated for an Eisner Award in the 2021 award season.
+Check, Please!
+Book 2: Sticks & Scones was nominated for the Eisner Award for Best Publication for Teens in the 2021 award season.